Electoral Act 1993

 89ANotice of registration

-1. The Electoral Commission must, not later than 14 days after the registration of a person as an elector, deliver to that person personally, or send to that person by post, written notice of the registration.
+1. The Electoral Commission must, not later than 14 days after the registration of a person as an elector, give to the person written notice of the registration.

 Notes